-Although class attendance is not compulsory, students should make every e ort to attend all classes.
-In the event that a class is missed, the student is responsible for all material covered or assigned during that class.
-Attendance during laboratory experiments and for class tests is however compulsory.
-In the rare event that a student for valid reason (e.g. due to an intensive course, illness, etc.) is or anticipates to be absent during a laboratory experiment or for a class test, the student must, where possible, inform the teacher and provide the necessary documents before the absence or, at the latest, on the day of their return.
-If the absence is excused, students will have the opportunity to complete the assessment.
+Attendance and participation are keys to success in this course.
+In the rare event that a student for valid reason (e.g. due to an intensive course, illness, etc.) is or anticipates to be absent for a class, the student must, where possible, inform the teacher and provide the necessary documents before the absence or, at the latest, on the day of their return.
+For additional information regarding attendance, students should refer to the Institutional Student Evaluation Policy (ISEP section IV-C).